iotexproject/iotex-bootstrap/README.md

 # IoTeX Delegate Manual

 ## News
+- We have reset testnet, and deployed `v0.8.3`, and finally upgraded it to `v0.9.0`.
+The genesis config file has been updated as well.
 - We have upgraded mainnet to `v0.8.3`.
 It contains breaking changes which will be activated on block height 1512001.
 Delegates must upgrade your node to the new version before that.
 - We have upgraded testnet to `v0.8.4`.
 - We have upgraded testnet to `v0.8.3`, which contains the new error code, and consensus improvement.